Annibor/financial-freedom-calc/README.md

 ### Future Features

-Due to the lack of time during this project, I didn't had th epossibility to implement everything I wanted, but instead I've added these features to future features for this project.

-Future features for the CLI are:
+While time constraints limited the scope of this project, several features have been earmarked for future implementation.
+The envisioned enhancements for the CLI include:

+- **Additional Financial Planning Tools:**
-- Additional financial planning tools.
+  - Expand the repertoire of financial planning tools available to users.

+- **Flexible Interest Rate Calculations:**
-- Make calculations work if user wants to input yearly or monthly interest rates.
+  - Enable calculations to accommodate user preferences for inputting yearly or monthly interest rates.

-- Making it possible for user to save and send the calculations to their emails.
+- **Email Integration for Calculations:**
+  - Facilitate the saving and sending of calculations to users' email addresses.

+- **Incorporate Monthly Spending Calculations:**
-- Making a calculation that includes the actual spenings for the user each month.
+  - Develop a feature that incorporates actual monthly spending data into calculations.

-- Make it collect actual savings for the user.
+- **Real-time Savings Tracker:**
+  - Implement a mechanism to track and display users' actual savings.

+- **User Authentication and Data Persistence:**
-- When adding above feautres it would be necessary to include a login and password for users, so their account and data will be saved.
+  - Introduce user login credentials and password functionality to ensure account security and persistent data storage for the aforementioned features.

 ## Testing

-- Throughout the whole development of the webpage, I've made tests in:
+- Throughout the whole development of the application, I've tested the application both manually as well as with the CI Python Linter.

 ### Manual testing